-So, I drilled into each piece and added a dowel to secure, then had myself some chunky funky pumpkins!
+Then, I drill into each piece and added a dowel to secure, then had myself some chunky funky pumpkins!

 Aren’t these repurposed pumpkins fun, and wouldn’t they look sweet on a front porch or mantle?

-The second set of pumpkins involved bit of sewing, but first I had to create a base using some scrap barn wood (much like we did for our bowling ball pumpkin).
-Using my drill with a spade bit, I made a hole to stick a railroad tie spike in.
+Last, the second set of pumpkins involved bit of sewing, but first I had to create a base using some scrap barn wood (much like we did for our bowling ball pumpkin).
+In addition, using my drill with a spade bit, I made a hole to stick a railroad tie spike in.

 Since I love to sew, I already had an idea of how to assemble the rest.
-I created a stencil with the shape of an eye, 9″ long and about 4″ wide at the widest point.
+First, I create a stencil with the shape of an eye, 9″ long and about 4″ wide at the widest point.
 Cut out 6 and sew.
-Although I chose to do mine with seams exposed, they could be created with a finished look too.
+However, although I chose to do mine with seams exposed, they could be created with a finished look too.

 I don’t think I could choose my favorite, but I’m excited I could put all the baby crib springs from my chalkboard easels to use in a funky fun way.

 The white is a canvas material in resemblance of my favorite color pumpkin.
 The red ticking is perfect for the season, don’t you think?
-The blue/gray linen is reminiscent of those awesome blue pumpkins that I aim to grow one day.
+In addition, the blue/gray linen is reminiscent of those awesome blue pumpkins that I aim to grow one day.